-1. Operations Management Setting
+1. DevOps Management Setting

 Go to OPS in ZenTao and add service providers, locations, CPU brands, system versions, WebServer, database, languages, and stages of releases according to your situation.
 It is suggested that users configure the information mentioned above first, and then add the information of hosts, machine room, and services.

 Go to Ops->Server and click Add a server location at the upper right of the page.

 After adding it, you can see the server location on the page of Sever and search it there.

 3. Add and manage hosts